valfirst/jbehave-junit-runner/README.markdown

 the compiled library into your local repository and make it available to other projects you build.

+Note that the JBehave library is set to scope `provided` in the POM, because any project using this Runner will naturally have their own version of JBehave already.

 Without Maven
 ---------------------
 If you cannot or do not want to use Maven, just